Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-cors-with-asp-net-web-api.md

     - 'Web API'
 ---

 If you are writing an ASP.NET Web API and you want to call it from a JavaScript (CoffeeScript, TypeScript) program on another domain, here are the steps you need to take to make it happen.
-I know that you are smart and you know what you are doing, so I’m not bulking out this article with lectures on the dangers of cross-site requests from either the server or client perspective.
+I know that you are smart and you know what you are doing, so I'm not bulking out this article with lectures on the dangers of cross-site requests from either the server or client perspective.
 There are tons of articles on this, which you will have found while searching for how to do it.

-I’m going to divide things into two sections.
+I'm going to divide things into two sections.
 Stuff you need to do in ASP.NET Web API on the server and stuff you need to do in JavaScript in your client.

 ## ASP.NET Web API

 There are just a couple of things to add to your ASP.NET Web API project to enable CORS requests.

 1. CorsMessageHandler
     When you use CORS to make a request, the browser sends a pre-flight OPTIONS request before it sends the real request.
 The CorsMessageHandler intercepts the OPTIONS requests and sends the correct response to allow the CORS request.
-If you don’t respond correctly to the OPTIONS request, the browser will never send the real request – and you’ll be confused by what you see in your developer tools!
+If you don't respond correctly to the OPTIONS request, the browser will never send the real request – and you'll be confused by what you see in your developer tools!
 2. HandlerConfig
     The handler configuration just registers the CorsMessageHandler in your global configuration.
 3. Global